X39/X39.Solutions.PdfTemplate/README.md

 <template>
     <background>
         <!--
+           Background is rendered every page and can be used to eg. add fold lines.
-           All background contents are only rendering the first page.
+           All background contents are only rendering the first page (to clarify: the available space only accounts for the first page, it is rendered on all pages, but only ever the first page of the contents).
            Background also ignores page margin and padding configuration, working with the initial size.
-           Background is rendered every page and can be used to eg. add fold lines.
         -->
     </background>
     <header>